tidev/alloy/README.md

 - *migrations* - this is where your database migration files will be stored.
 - *lib* - this is where you should put application specific files, typically in the CommonJS format.
 - *vendor* - this is where you should put any vendor specific modules, typically in the CommonJS format.
 Do not place native modules in this folder.
-- *config* - _RESERVED FOR FUTURE USE_.
-This is currently not used but will eventually contain application specific config.
+- *config* - Contains application specific config.

 Compiling an App
 ----------------